dynamid/demo-mapreduce/2-docker/README.md

 * Go to demo-mapreduce/2-docker/

-We are using a local docker repository on our platform; dhub.ox.
+We are using a local docker repository on our platform; dhub.ox The program will download the docker image if need be.

-The docker images are already available on dhub.ox, so you just need to pull them:
-**$** ./pullimgs.sh

 To run the program:
 **$** ./mapreduce.sh \<input-file\>

 For the sake of this demo, use:
 **$** ./mapreduce.sh ../input-text/a-tale-of-two-cities.txt

 You will be asked how many nodes you wish to use.
 On this exemple the "nodes" are actually processes on your node.
 The third example will show you how to use orchestration in order to split the workload on different physical machines.
 In case something went wrong (that's impossible!! :) ), run ./clean.sh and rerun the mapreduce.sh script.

 It produces as a result: ../results/mapreduce_docker_results.txt